w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 -   Web browsers and media players that do not provide mechanisms to suppress animations and audio.
 -   Visual page designs that cannot be adapted using web browser controls or custom style sheets.

-## Stories related to cognitive, learning, and neurological disabilities {#stories-related-to-cognitive-learning-and-neurological-disabilities}
+## Stories related to cognitive and learning disabilities {#stories-related-to-cognitive-and-learning-disabilities}

 - [Luis, basketball fan with Down syndrome](/people-use-web/user-stories-five/)
 - [Ian, autistic data entry clerk](/people-use-web/user-stories-two/)